mciucu/stemjs/README.md

 The source bundle is build with rollup, which you can install with:
 `npm install --global rollup`
 To call it, just run `rollup -c` in the root project folder.

+## License
+The license is the MIT one, except that I removed the pesky clause that forces people to include the licence if they copy/paste code.
+So, pretty much an explicit public domain.